kjosib/kjosib.github.io/hypergol.md

-We have experienced the century of radical novelty in terms of what computers can be and do: the nature of discrete logic and programmable generality being the chief drivers of that novelty, with every-increasing hardware performance and the development of software marketplaces following closely behind.
+We have experienced the century of radical novelty in terms of what computers can be and do: the nature of discrete logic and programmable generality being the chief drivers of that novelty, with ever-increasing hardware performance and the development of software marketplaces following closely behind.
 And yet, despite advances in IDE technology, we still consider the least-common-denominator of code as regular files containing only plain text.
 (All that highlighting and cross-linking your IDE presents is a sophisticated magic-act enabled by